celo-org/Proof-of-Ship/1/template.md

 ## Link to assets

-- This should be a folder in your repo, but in case you are building closed source, you can provide a Google Drive Link.
-Make sue it is publicly accessible.
+- This should be a folder in your repo, but in case you are building closed source, you can provide a Google Drive Link. make sure it is publicly accessible.

 ## Team Members GitHub username

-- List each teammember
+- List each team member
   - skill
   - GitHub
   - Twitter